 Provide predictable fees to both employers and employees

 About seven in ten 401(k) plan holders aren’t aware that they pay fees to their plan administrator and six of ten aren’t aware of how much they pay in fees.
 Investing involves dealing with plenty of unknowns—cost shouldn’t be one of them.

 Human Interest 401(k) plans cost just $120 a month plus $4 per employee per month–less than half the cost of your typical 401(k) provider, and with no hidden fees.
 We aim to make our plans affordable to employees as well, so employees pay just 0.5% of their account balance, compared to a nationwide average of 1.89 for small plans%.
 Most small businesses want to do right by their employees, and we want to make it easy and affordable for them to do so.

 Emphasize access to more investment options

 Why limit your clients to a handful of target-date funds (a growth-oriented mutual fund allocation that reduces risk exposure as the fund draws near its target date)?
 Your clients are looking for investment options that better reflect their interests.
-By working with Human Interest, your clients will have access to nearly every mutual fund and index fund on the market (over 30,000!) from Charles Schwab, BlackRock, Oppenheimer, Fidelity, and many more.
+By working with Human Interest, your clients will have access to nearly every mutual fund and index fund on the market (over 30,000!) from Vanguard, Charles Schwab, BlackRock, Oppenheimer, Fidelity, and many more.
 Unlike other 401(k) providers, Human Interest does not accept kickbacks, so we have no financial incentive to recommend any particular fund.